ning-sy210/weatherforecastapp/README.md

 # Project Description

-This project was created with the React JS framework.\
+This project was created with the React JS framework.
-Simply run the command below to start the app in development mode.
+To run the project, simply follow the steps below:

+1. Clone the project
+2. cd into the project directory and run the following commands:

+## `npm install`

+The above command will install the necessary dependencies used in the project.
+After the command is executed, a "node_modules" directory will be generated in the project root directory.
+Ensure that this "node_modules" folder is in the same level as the "public" and "src" directories.

 ## `npm start`